 Credit Report Defaults

-The default amount is equal to or more than $150;
+The default amount is $150 or more;

 The debt is 60 days or more overdue; and

 The lender has requested you to pay the debt by either sending you written notice in the mail, or by asking you over the phone1

 Your loan provider must advise you of any intents in lodging a report prior to doing so.
 Typically, your contract or service agreement will detail when a default can be made and reported to a credit reporting agency.

 How Long Does A Default Remain On My Credit Report

 The majority of the time, a credit default will stay on your credit report for five years, however if a financial institution cannot contact you because you’ve changed your telephone number and address (referred to as ‘clearout’), the penalties are more extreme and the default will continue to be on your credit report for 7 years.
 It is essential to keep in mind that even when you do pay an overdue debt, the default will still remain on your credit report, however the status will be updated to show that the debt has been repaid.
 When you apply for a loan, the lender will always examine your credit report first and if there are any defaults, the financial institution can reject such loan applications.
 If this is the case, the lender must inform you that your application has been rejected based upon your poor credit report.